guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-05-13-pycon-sweden-2015-day-1.md

 Roelof GitHub [here][roelof].

-Very genuine presentation, where Roleof has started asking us if we were a “cat person” or a “dog person”.
+Very genuine presentation, where Roleof has started asking us if we were a "cat person" or a "dog person".
 The talk has been driven by this question, describing how he build a classifier for taking pictures of cats and dogs to distinguish them.

 Some of the tools or packages that he mentioned or used are scikit-learn, [caffe][caffe], [theano][theano] and ipython notebook.
 Caffe seems to be a very nice deep learning library, where you can find **pre-trained** models already available.